noamzilo/whatsapp_miner/DEPLOYMENT_DESIGN.md

 4. **Maintainable**: Each script has a single responsibility
 5. **Extensible**: Easy to add GitHub Actions or other CI/CD systems
 6. **Multi-Environment**: Supports local, remote, Act, and GitHub Actions
 7. **Zero Setup**: Act deployment automatically handles setup on first run
+8. **Docker Compose Only**: Consistent container management across all modes